Kenton Cool: Charitable activity

-In March 2007, Cool was part of a three-man team (including Sir Ranulph Fiennes and Ian Parnell) to raise funds for the Marie Curie Eiger Challenge Appeal.
-A successful summit of the North Face of the Eiger raised £1.8 million for the Marie Curie Cancer Care charity.
-In May 2009, Cool and Sir Ranulph Fiennes raised a further £2.6 million for the Marie Curie charity as part of the Everest Challenge Appeal.
-Cool summitted with the Marie Curie flag.
+In March 2007, Cool was part of a three-man team (with Sir Ranulph Fiennes and Ian Parnell) to raise funds for the Marie Curie Eiger Challenge Appeal.
+A successful ascent of the north face of the Eiger raised £1.8 million for the Marie Curie Cancer Care charity.
+In May 2009, Cool and Fiennes raised a further £2.6 million for the charity as part of the Everest Challenge Appeal, Cool unfurling Marie Curie flag on the mountain's summit.

-Annually, Cool provides a series of speaking events for the Royal Geographical Society and various outdoor clothing manufacturers and retailers as well as keynote speeches at corporate conferences.
+Annually, Cool provides a series of speaking events for the Royal Geographical Society and various outdoor clothing manufacturers and retailers, as well as giving keynote speeches at corporate conferences.
 He has also been invited to sit on specialist panels.
-At these events, he heavily supports and promotes Porters Progress, a foundation set up to support the mountain portering community in Nepal.
+At these events, he heavily supports and promotes Porters Progress, a foundation set up to support the mountain-portering community in Nepal.
 Porters Progress is now part of the dZi Foundation.

 Personal life

 In 2008 Cool married Jazz Black, whom he had met in Chamonix, France.
-They were married in Fairford, Gloucestershire and currently live in Bibury, also in Gloucestershire.
+They were married in Fairford, Gloucestershire and have lived there and in Bibury, also in Gloucestershire.
 They have two children.